 Go to class group/s: 14

+This course aims to provide a high level of understanding of quantitative methods so that, after its attendance, students are able to perform data analysis to support management decision-making.
 The course is delivered with an emphasis on introductory and advanced concepts of statistics for data analysis, where statistical techniques are taught in order to give students confidence in preparing accurate and informative data summaries, experiments, surveys and interpretation of research management reports.
 The practical activities are implemented using the specific statistical software STATA.
 It is essential that students develop skills for data processing as well as the interpretation of results.

 - Simple and multiple regression.